AVDestroyer/CTF-Writeups/square2022/its right there.md

 flag
 Theme.Freeflag
 ```
-Not super helpful. <br><br>
+Not super helpful. <br>
 Going back to Android studio, we can see a bunch of `.smali` files.
-One of them in particular, `com.squarectf/freeflag/MainActivity.smali` has the disassembled Main method for the app (everything else appears to be a helper method not created by squarectf). <br><br>
+One of them in particular, `com.squarectf/freeflag/MainActivity.smali` has the disassembled Main method for the app (everything else appears to be a helper method not created by squarectf). <br>
 Wait, what is a smali file?
 A quick Google search tells us that they are decompiled .dex (Dalvik executable) files, which are Android executables.
 So we are looking at some kind of assembly.
 A bit more Googling leads us to find this [list of opcodes](http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html).
 So, we can start analyzing the smali. <br>
 Scrolling through the smali file, we see `"AES/ECB/PKCS5Padding"`, `javax/crypto/Cipher`, `java/util/Random`, etc. This means that the flag is probably encrypted and we likely cannot retrieve the flag directly from the dissassembly.
 So, we have to find a way to resize the window or the font to see the whole flag.
 Looking back at the beginning, we find:
 ```smali